 Resources to Help Canadians with the Financial Impacts of the Coronavirus (COVID-19) Pandemic

 If your finances have been impacted by the coronavirus (COVID-19) crisis, we have gathered key information below that may help you.
-As this situation is on-going and fluid, we are updating this information daily to keep it as up-to-date as possible.
-However, for details on any relief measure mentioned below, please click on the appropriate link to learn more.
+We are updating this information regularly to keep it as up-to-date as possible.
+For more details on any relief measure mentioned below, please click on the appropriate link to learn more.
 We are just providing a general overview of financial relief measures that are available.
 You can also see an overview on this infographic.

-The federal and provincial governments are working together to try and assist Canadians.
-A number of helpful financial measures have been announced and more may be revealed in the days and weeks to come.
-Many of the latest efforts by the government can be found here, and below are some of the highlights.
+The federal and provincial governments are all working to try and assist Canadians.
+Many helpful financial measures have been introduced and more may be announced in the weeks to come.
+Most of the federal government's new programs to help individuals can be found here, and below are some of the highlights.

-- The one-week waiting period to receive EI (Employment Insurance) sickness benefits has been waived for those who are unable to work because of illness, injury, quarantine, or the need to self-isolate.
+- The one-week waiting period to receive Employment Insurance (EI) sickness benefits has been waived for those who are unable to work because of illness, injury, quarantine, or the need to self-isolate.
 The normal requirement to provide a medical certificate to access EI has been waived.
 EI benefits provide up to 15 weeks of partial income replacement.

-- Enhancements are being introduced to the Work Sharing Program to help workers and employers impacted by the downturn in business due to the virus.
+- Enhancements have been introduced to the Work Sharing Program to help workers and employers impacted by the downturn in business due to the virus.

 - Some provincial governments are also offering income support to those who are not able to work due to the COVID-19 crisis.

 In Alberta, the provincial government is providing a one-time payment of $1,146 for working Albertans who must self-isolate and do not have another source of pay or compensation while they are in self-isolation.
-This payment is intended to bridge the gap until the federal emergency program payments begin in April.
+This payment is intended to bridge the gap until the federal emergency program payments begin.

 The Saskatchewan government has announced a Self-Isolation Support Program that will provide $450 per week to residents who need to leave work to self-isolate and are not covered by recently announced federal programs.